The Hormuz closure is not just an oil story. Emanuel Datt on what it means for commodities, inflation, and Australian portfolio positioning.

 High-grade iron ore carries similar exposure.
 For nations that source a meaningful share of their industrial materials through Gulf supply chains, a prolonged disruption lifts the floor price on inputs critical to construction and manufacturing output.

 The breadth of affected commodities matters because it widens the inflationary transmission mechanism beyond what energy price models alone would suggest.
 Markets tend to price the initial shock.
-They are slower to price the second and third order effects on production costs, trade margins, and real consumer purchasing power.
+They are slower to price the second and third-order effects on production costs, trade margins, and real consumer purchasing power.

 The portfolio question is not simply who benefits from higher commodity prices.
 It is which companies have the earnings resilience, balance sheet strength, and idiosyncratic drivers to sustain value across a range of duration scenarios.